 You spent 10, 20, 30, 40 years building your business.
 Now you want to get out the right way — not just any deal, but the deal that reflects everything you put in.
 The team you assemble before going to market is one of the highest-leverage decisions you will make.
 The wrong people cost you multiple points.
 The right people protect your number, your timeline, and your sanity.

 Most owners think about an attorney and an accountant.
 That is the floor, not the ceiling.
 A full M&A team covers the deal mechanics, the tax strategy, the diligence project management, and the personal infrastructure that keeps you sharp through a process that will absolutely try to grind you down.
-If you are using the 5-4-3-2 exit planning framework and positioning for the maximum multiple, you want every seat filled before a buyer ever contacts you.
-Learn more about what maximum multiple positioning looks like in Exit Ratio 360™.
+Learn more in Exit Ratio 360™.

 Who should be on your M&A team when selling your business?